stefanocoretta/phd-dissertation/docs/03_2019-english-rr.md

 </tbody>
 </table>

-The summary of the fixed effects of model 2 are given in \@ref(tab:rr-2-table).
+The summary of the fixed effects of model 2 are given in Table \@ref(tab:rr-2-table).
 As with model 1, only the CI width of speech rate reached the intended precision.
 Based on the hypotheses H2b-c in \@ref(s:hypo), the effects of vowel = /ɜː/ and vowel = /iː/ should be negative, and the latter effect should be more negative than the former.
 The posterior distribution of the effect of the vowel /ɜː/ shows that this vowel tends to a negative effect, with a 95% CI between −21.90 and 4.87 ms ($\bar{\theta}$ = −8.58 ms, SD = 6.9).